TranHuuNhatHuy/my-2022-gsoc-journey/content/blog/6. 5th-week/index.md

 Instead of calling `calc_spectrum()` in every fitting loop, now the new module will generate a `SpectrumFactory` object before commencing the fitting loops.
 This will save a significant time in reloading the database, as well as keeping the source code organized thoroughly.

 The new fitting module also supports new JSON structure, and makes sure to parse its information correctly, aiming to limit user-errors.
-So now we can have 2 ways of input: either through in-script `JSON` structures, or through an external `JSON` file.
-The former approach seems better, so from now I will focus more on this.
+So now the idea is to have 2 ways of input: either through in-script `JSON` structures, or through an external `JSON` file.
+This will be expressed in the next week.

 ### 3. Non-LTE benchmarking